protocol/research-website/content/posts/202106-underlay-tech/index.md

 		// and that node.outputs is of type
 		// { quotient: EdgeID[]; remainder: EdgeID[] }
 	} else {
-		throw new Error("Invalid node kind")
+		// And here, TS should think that node is the never type! throw new Error("Invalid node kind")
 	}
 }